angadhn/MySite/_notes/Post6.md

 On the one side is the American standard of a Common Berthing Mechanism (CBM) and on the other side is the Russian standard of an Automated Proximity and Approach System (APAS):

-{% fullwidth 'assets/PMA1withCMBandAPAS.png' 'PMA1 has a CBM on one side and an APAS on the other.' %}
+{% maincolumn 'assets/PMA1withCMBandAPAS.png' 'PMA1 has a CBM on one side and an APAS on the other.' %}

 {% marginfigure 'fig-cbmuses' 'assets/CBM_uses.png' 'The CBM connects modules from Japan and Europe to the American segment.' %}